Skip to main content

 Occasionally it's useful to be able to override the API version that Gearset has picked.
 This is done through the metadata filter dialog.

-Change the API version in a compare and deploy comparison
+Change the API version in a Compare and deploy comparison

 On the next page, you'll see a menu on the right hand side with a heading Filter options for all types.